- Insider Intelligence forecasts that Amazon’s retail ecommerce sales worldwide will reach $729.76 billion in 2022.

 - Net sales increased 22% to $469.8 billion in 2021, up from $386.1 billion in 2020, according to Amazon’s quarterly earnings report.

 - Do you work in the Ecommerce and Retail industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-Amazon revenue outlook 2021
+Amazon revenue by segment

 Like what you’re reading?
 Click here to learn more about Insider Intelligence’s leading Ecommerce and Retail research.

 Amazon Web Services (AWS), its public cloud infrastructure and computing service, generated $17.78 billion, a 40% growth YoY.
 Offered in 26 regions globally, AWS’s more than 200 services range from core computing and storage to AI tools and low-code or no-code solutions for product and app developers.